Germany to provide $68 billion in aid for flood-hit regions - NewsBreak

 Germany to provide $68 billion in aid for flood-hit regions

-BERLIN — The German government agreed Tuesday to provide $68 billion to help rebuild regions hit by devastating floods last month.
+BERLIN — (AP) — The German government agreed Tuesday to provide 58 billion euros ($68 billion) to help rebuild regions hit by devastating floods last month.

 Chancellor Angela Merkel and the heads of Germany's 16 states approved the state flood aid package, which still needs parliament's endorsement.